 We provide up to:

-£350 for people who need help to prevent eviction eg for rent arrears, service charge arrears, debt relief orders, bankruptcy fees, money to pay for a hoarding clean-up.
+£350 for people who need help to prevent eviction eg for rent arrears, service charge arrears, debt relief orders, bankruptcy fees or money to pay for a hoarding clean-up.

-£500 for people who need help accessing accommodation eg for rent deposits, rent in advance, admin fees, ID document fees, temporary accommodation costs.
+£500 for people who need help accessing accommodation eg for rent deposits, rent in advance, ID document fees or temporary accommodation costs.

 Who can apply?

 We only accept applications from paid frontline workers who provide support to people experiencing homelessness.
 Frontline workers include staff working in the voluntary, statutory and public sectors.
 For example: resettlement or outreach workers, CAB advisers, supported housing officers, mental health workers, drug and alcohol support, health professionals, probation officers, social workers, prison in-reach workers, or police.

 Applicants need to register on our Flexi-Grant system with a valid work email address before making an application.
 Confirming your registration may take up to 5 working days.

 If you’re already a registered user, log in here.

 The Fund is open Monday, Wednesday, and Friday: 9am - 12pm.

 We are a small team, so before contacting us, please read our FAQ.